pararaum/c64playground/compression/XipZ/README.md

 the top element of the stack as the decode leaves a garbage byte on the stack.
 This was done so save byte in the decompressor.

+## Simple Usage ##

 The XipZ executable is called via:

-	xipz <filename>
+	xipz [OPTION]… <filename> [<outputfilename>]

-It will create a file named like the original file but with an added ".out".
+It will create a file named like the original file but with an added ".prg".
 This is the C64 binary which can be loaded with `load "*",8`.
 Start this program with `RUN`.

+## Advanced Usage ##

+XipZ has some advanced features which can be used like writing in a "raw" version where no decrunching stub is added (in this case the default extension added is, of course, ".raw").
+For further help just call the executable with the "-h" option switch, like this `xipz -h`.

+Here is an excerpt from the command-line help:

+	Usage: XipZ [OPTION]...  <filename> [<outputfilename>]

+	  -h, --help     Print help and exit
+	  -V, --version  Print version and exit
+	  -r, --raw      output raw crunched data without header  (default=off)

 # Building #